Dylan Teves

-Dylan Harvey Aluli Teves (born May 14, 2000) is an American professional soccer player who plays as a midfielder for Seattle Sounders FC in Major League Soccer.
+Dylan Harvey Aluli Teves (born May 14, 2000) is an American professional soccer player who last played as a midfielder for Seattle Sounders FC in Major League Soccer.

 Career

 Teves was part of the Seattle Sounders FC academy, and appeared for their USL affiliate side Seattle Sounders FC 2 during their 2017 and 2018 seasons.

 College

 Teves joined the college soccer program at the University of Washington later in 2018.

 While a freshman at Washington, Teves began a regular starter for the Huskies halfway through the 2018 NCAA Division I men's soccer season.
-Teves scored his first goal for Washington on August 30, 2018, in a 2-3 loss to the Denver Pioneers.
+Teves scored his first goal for Washington on August 30, 2018, in a 2–3 loss to the Denver Pioneers.
 At the end of the 2018 Pac-12 Conference men's soccer season, Teves was named third-team All-Pac-12.

 During Teves' junior season, he was named an All-American by United Soccer Coaches, and was one of five players in the nation to be named a consensus All-American.